 On December 29, 2017, the Company entered into a Senior Secured Note Purchase Agreement (the Senior Secured Notes) with Athyrium Opportunities III Acquisition LP.
-The Senior Secured Notes provided the Company with up to \$100,000 in capital, of which \$75,000 was issued immediately.
-The remaining \$25,000 (the Delayed Draw
+The Senior Secured Notes provided the Company with up to \$100,000 in capital, of which \$75,000 in capital was issued immediately.
+The remaining \$25,000 (the Delayed Draw Notes) was available to the Company between April 1, 2019 and August 14, 2019, subject to the

-Notes) may be issued between April 1, 2019 and August 14, 2019, subject to the Company achieving trailing four quarter net revenues (as calculated pursuant to the terms of the Senior Secured Note Purchase Agreement) of \$15,000 and a pro forma ratio of total debt to trailing four quarter net revenues not exceeding 6.50 to 1.00, and certain other conditions.
+Company achieving trailing four quarter net revenues (as calculated pursuant to the terms of the Senior Secured Note Purchase Agreement) of \$15,000 and a pro forma ratio of total debt to trailing 12 month net revenues not exceeding 6.50 to 1.00, and certain other conditions.
+While the Company has met the conditions necessary to issue the Delayed Draw Notes, the Company has elected not to draw the additional funding.

 The Senior Secured Notes bear interest at 9.0% plus the three-month London Inter-bank Offered Rate (LIBOR) rate, subject to a 1.0% floor and are scheduled to mature on June 29, 2023.
-The interest rate was 11.625% at March 31, 2019.
+The interest rate was 11.4375% at June 30, 2019.
 The Senior Secured Notes bore front-end fees of 1.0% of the aggregate principal amount, which were paid at issuance.
 The Company is also required to pay an exit fee of 2.0% of any principal payments (whether mandatory, voluntary, or at maturity) made throughout the term of the Senior Secured Note Purchase Agreement.